deadlydog/deadlydog.github.io/_pages/About.md

 title: "About Daniel Schroeder"
 ---

-## Contact

-You can contact me on Twitter [@deadlydog](https://twitter.com/deadlydog), or [send me an email](mailto:deadlydog@hotmail.com).

-## About me

-My name is Daniel Schroeder, my online handle is usually deadlydog, and I live in Regina, Saskatchewan, Canada.
+My name is Daniel Schroeder, my online handle is usually `deadlydog`, and I live in Regina, Saskatchewan, Canada.
 I completed my Masters degree in Computer Science at the University of Regina in 2009, and am currently working at [iQmetrix](http://www.iqmetrix.com/).
 I have a passion for programming and have created some video games and websites; I especially enjoy creating tools for other developers, and tools for increasing productivity.
 Automate EVERYTHING!

 You can view my personal (and outdated) [website here](http://www.danskingdom.com).

+## Contact

+You can contact me on Twitter [@deadlydog](https://twitter.com/deadlydog), or [send me an email](mailto:deadlydog@hotmail.com).

 ### Some Software I've Created